owntheweb/static-nextjs-blog/posts/2009/do-it-with-drupal-seminar-in-new-orleans.md

 *   A development framework
 *   A growing community

 We're using Drupal at the Space Foundation as the platform to replace all our websites and to evolve and connect them together.
-It's already making a huge difference on websites such as the [National Space Symposium](https://www.https://spacesymposium.org.org), [Space Foundation Education Programs](https://www.spacefoundation.org/education), [Strategic Space Symposium](https://www.strategicspacesymposium.org), and the [Global Space Development Summit](https://www.globalspacedevelopment.org), all produced in about six months.
-We're working on replacing the [Space Certification program](https://spaceconnections.org) now, and soon the [Space Foundation](https://spacefoundation.org) core website itself.
+It's already making a huge difference on websites such as the [National Space Symposium](https://www.https://spacesymposium.org.org), [Space Foundation Education Programs](https://www.spacefoundation.org/education), [Strategic Space Symposium] *-link archived-*, and the [Global Space Development Summit] *-link archived-*, all produced in about six months.
+We're working on replacing the [Space Certification program] *-link archived-* now, and soon the [Space Foundation](https://spacefoundation.org) core website itself.

 I had a few plaguing Drupal questions that weren't fully answered in forums or chat channels over the past months.
 Speaking with experts at the Do It With Drupal conference blew those questions wide open (often with more questions, giving a great place to start research).
 All of them were touched.
 Here's what I have: